natecraddock/ziglua/readme.md

 }
 ```

-See [docs.md](https://github.com/natecraddock/ziglua/blob/master/docs.md) for documentation and detailed [examples](https://github.com/natecraddock/ziglua/blob/master/docs.md#examples) of using ziglua.
+See [docs.md](https://github.com/natecraddock/ziglua/blob/master/docs.md) for documentation and detailed [examples](https://github.com/natecraddock/ziglua/blob/master/docs.md#examples) of using Ziglua.

 ## Status

-Nearly all functions, types, and constants in the C API have been wrapped in ziglua.
+Nearly all functions, types, and constants in the C API have been wrapped in Ziglua.
 Only a few exceptions have been made when the function doesn't make sense in Zig (like functions using `va_list`).

-All functions have been type checked, but only the standard C API has been tested fully. ziglua should be relatively stable and safe to use now, but is still new and changing frequently.
+All functions have been type checked, but only the standard C API has been tested fully.
+Ziglua should be relatively stable and safe to use now, but is still new and changing frequently.

 ## Acknowledgements